ericposas/spidermap/README.md

 ## To do:
   - Update order (alpha sort) of saved spidermap locations
+  - Use system fonts when exporting jpg/png image

 #### Tech Stack:
   - Lightsail ec2 compute instance